Randomized Gram-Schmidt process with application to GMRES: Supplementary materials

-holds with probability at least $1-\delta$. \begin{proof} We shall proceed with a similar proof as the one of the main theorem (Theorem 3.1) in~\cite{krahmer2011new}.
-We first notice that it is sufficient to prove the theorem for a normalized $\bgamma$.
+\begin{proof} [Proof of~\Cref{thm:thetadeltax0}] {Our proof is based on that of \parencite[Theorem 3.1]{krahmer2011new}.} We first notice that it is sufficient to prove the theorem for a normalized $\bgamma$.
 Moreover, we may permute the entries of $\bgamma$ and $\bphi$ in any convenient way, since the RIP property is invariant under permutation of columns of $\bTheta$.
 Consequently, without loss of generality we further assume that the entries of $\bgamma$ are ordered in a non-decreasing way and $\|\bgamma\|=1$.

 For a vector $\by \in \mathbb{R}^n$ and index $ I \in \{1,2, \hdots, \lceil \frac{n}{d} \rceil \}$ we denote by $\by_{(I)} \in \mathbb{R}^n$ a vector with entries

 The RIP property of $\bTheta$ and the parallelogram identity then imply that